huynxtb/progcoder-shop-microservices/src/ApiGateway/README.md

 - Facilitates complex data engineering and ETL processes

 ## Running the Project
-For detailed instructions on running and installing the project, visit [ProG Coder](https://www.progcoder.com) and search for the keyword `PG Shop Microservices` to see how to install it.
+For detailed instructions on running and installing the project, visit [ProG Coder](https://www.progcoder.com) and search for the keyword `ProG Coder Shop Microservices` to see how to install it.

 ## Detailed Service Flow
 For an in-depth look at each service, please navigate to the `src/Services` directory and read `Readme.md`.